ongas/hs-price-tracker/price_tracker_developer_guide.md

      ```bash
      pytest tests/test_config_flow.py tests/test_buywisely_parser.py tests/test_buywisely_engine.py tests/test_buywisely_config.py tests/test_buywisely_api.py
      ```

+### Iterative Testing Workflow
+A recommended approach for tackling test failures is to first run the entire test suite with logging disabled to quickly identify all failing tests.
+Then, address each failure one by one by running the specific test with verbose logging enabled.
+This iterative process is efficient for debugging as it isolates failures and provides detailed diagnostic information only when necessary, avoiding large and noisy log files.

+1.  **Run all tests with logging turned off.** This provides a quick overview of which tests are failing.
+2.  **For each failing test:**
+    *   Run that specific test individually with verbose logging enabled.
+    *   Analyze the detailed logs to diagnose the root cause of the failure.
+    *   Implement a fix for that specific test.
+3.  **Repeat the process** until all tests pass.

 ### Focused Testing
 To debug specific failures without the noise of the full test suite, you can run tests in a more focused manner.
 This is especially useful when dealing with verbose logging, as it avoids creating excessively large log files.